SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-18-gradient-descent.md

 ---
 layout: post
 title: "A Brief Primer: Stochastic Gradient Descent"
-date: 2017-07-14
+date: 2017-07-18
 comments: true
 ---

-Many machine learning papers reference various flavors of stochastic gradient descent (SGD) - [parallel](http://martin.zinkevich.org/publications/nips2010.pdf) SGD, [asynchronous](https://static.googleusercontent.com/media/research.google.com/en//archive/large_deep_networks_nips2012.pdf) SGD, and [lock-free parallel](https://people.eecs.berkeley.edu/~brecht/papers/hogwildTR.pdf) SGD, to name a few.
+Many machine learning papers reference various flavors of stochastic gradient descent (SGD) - [parallel](http://martin.zinkevich.org/publications/nips2010.pdf) SGD, [asynchronous](https://static.googleusercontent.com/media/research.google.com/en//archive/large_deep_networks_nips2012.pdf) SGD, [lock-free parallel](https://people.eecs.berkeley.edu/~brecht/papers/hogwildTR.pdf) SGD, and even [distributed synchronous](https://research.fb.com/wp-content/uploads/2017/06/imagenet1kin1h5.pdf?)
+SGD, to name a few.

+This topic isn't just a theoretical curiosity.
+Parallelizing important optimization algorithms, like SGD, is the key to fast training and, by extension, fast model development.
+Not surprisingly, three out of the four papers I just referenced came out of industry research.

-To orient future discussion of these papers, I thought it might be useful to dedicate one blog post to briefly developing stochastic gradient descent from "first principles."
-This discussion is supposed to be illustrative, and errs in favor of clarity, over rigor.
+To orient a discussion of these papers, I thought it would be useful to dedicate one blog post to briefly developing stochastic gradient descent from "first principles."
+This discussion is supposed to be illustrative, and errs in favor of pedagogical clarity, over mathematical rigor.

-### Optimization algorithms
+### Optimization

 Stochastic gradient descent is an optimization algorithm.
 In machine learning, what exactly does an optimization algorithm optimize?